Friday, July 18, 2025

 and finally the setting of the scene.

 I like the setting of the scene.
-I enjoy the setting of the scene.
+I rely on the setting of the scene.

 the setting of the scene means something beyond the scene itself.